-A year prior to this juncture, in the early summer of 1915, the Regimental Depot in Scotland had only just been beginning to evolve: both 'E' and 'F' Companies had only then been beginning their time of training at Ayr; as for Gilbert Antle, he had still been waiting at home for enlistment and attestation, after which he would still have those two weeks to wait before the call was to come to sail overseas to the United Kingdom.
+Ten months prior to this juncture taking place, in the early summer of 1915 the Regimental Depot in Scotland had only just been beginning to evolve: both 'E' and 'F' Companies, as seen further above, had only then been beginning their period of training there at Ayr; as for Thomas Melée, he had still been at home awaiting enlistment and attestation after which he still would have a month to wait before the call was to come to sail overseas to the United Kingdom.

-The aforementioned four senior companies, 'A', 'B', 'C' and 'D', of the Newfoundland Regiment, having now become the 1st Battalion, had at this same time been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and had soon afterwards been dispatched to...active service.
+The aforementioned four senior companies, 'A', 'B', 'C' and 'D', of the Newfoundland Regiment, having now become the 1st Battalion had at this same time been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force and had been dispatched from Aldershot to...active service.